BankHapoalim/SecureCodingProject/README.md

 7zip

-make sure 7zip and python are added to your PATH
+Make sure 7zip and python are added to your PATH

 ### Installation

-download or clone the Secure Coding app open cmd and go to the project directory install virtualenv and create a virtual environment
+Download or clone the Secure Coding app
+Open cmd and go to the project directory
+Install virtualenv and create a virtual environment

 ```
 pip install virtualenv
 virtualenv venv
 ```
-activate the virtual environment
+Activate the virtual environment
 ```
 venv\Scripts\activate
 ```